Clay-Ferguson/gptools/README.md

-# GPTools
+# GPTools - VSCode Extension for ChatGPT

-This is a VSCode extension for making calls to OpenAI GPT to get infomration related to the selected text in the editor.
-Use the menu items available in the Right-Click to run the commands.
+This is a VSCode extension for making calls to OpenAI GPT to get information related based on the selected text in the editor.
+The extension adds menu items to the right-click menu on the editor, which can do GPT-related queries.

+You will be prompted to enter an OpenAI API Key, to use the plugin, which is stored securely in your VSCode plugin.

+There are currently two menu items 1) JavaDocs and 2) General Questions.
+See usage below.

 ## Usage